 This over-the-top Art Deco-inspired fever dream of a bedroom from interior designer India Mahdavi for the Hotel Thoumieux in Paris is a maximalist modern-day take on the original style.
 The designer mixed Art Deco wallpaper with curvy wooden headboards, heavy velvet patterned curtains, vintage lighting, and a mix of materials from leather to marble to bamboo that gives the room a sense of decadence and character.Continue to 4 of 15 below.

 04 of 15

 Milan-based interior designers Britt Moran and Emiliano Salci of Dimore Studio designed the Art Deco-style rooms at the Hôtel Saint-Marc in Paris like elegant private apartments.
 They used a mix of vintage furniture, custom art and decorative objects made by artisans in Murano, Italy, flea market pieces, and design classics to create a refined, streamlined atmosphere saturated with color.Continue to 5 of 15 below.

 Curves and Symmetry

-French interior designer Dorothée Meilichzon used a mix of elements including mirror, fabric panels and hand painting to create custom headboards for this fabulous Art Deco-inspired bedroom at London's Henrietta Hotel.
-The round shapes and curves create a sensuous atmosphere that celebrates one of the hallmarks of Art Deco design.Continue to 6 of 15 below.
+French interior designer Dorothée Meilichzon used a mix of elements including mirror, fabric panels, and hand painting to create a custom Art Deco headboard for this fabulous bedroom at London's Henrietta Hotel.
+The round shapes and curves of the Art Deco bed create a sensuous atmosphere that celebrates one of the hallmarks of this design style.Continue to 6 of 15 below.

 06 of 15